johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-06-16-vsts-yaml-up.md

 ---
-title: "VSTS...
-YAML up!"
+title: 'VSTS...
+YAML up!'
 authors: johnnyreilly
 tags: [yaml, vsts, ci, travis, AppVeyor]
 hide_table_of_contents: false
 ---

 For the longest time I've been using the likes of [Travis](https://travis-ci.org/) and [AppVeyor](https://www.appveyor.com/) to build open source projects that I work on.
 They rock.
 I've also recently been dipping my toes back in the water of [Visual Studio Team Services](https://www.visualstudio.com/team-services/).
 VSTS offers a whole stack of stuff, but my own area of interest has been the Continuous Integration / Continuous Deployment offering.

 Historically I have been underwhelmed by the CI proposition of Team Foundation Server / VSTS.
 It was difficult to debug, difficult to configure, difficult to understand.
 If it worked...
 Great!
 If it didn't (and it often didn't), you were toast.
 But things done changed!
 I don't know when it happened, but VSTS is now super configurable.
 You add tasks / configure them, build and you're done!
 It's really nice.

 However, there's been something I've been missing from Travis, AppVeyor et al. Keeping my build script with my code.
 Travis has `.travis.yml`, AppVeyor has `appveyor.yml`.
 VSTS, what's up?